juicedata/juicefs/docs/en/guide/sync.md

 * When the destination is a JuiceFS file system, use the `jfs://` protocol, because it bypasses the FUSE mount point (reducing overhead) and is already optimized for file fragmentation problems.
 See the next point for details.

-* If you must use a FUSE mount point for data synchronization, for large file transfers, it is recommended to add the [`--flush-wait=60s`](../reference/command_reference.mdx#object-storage-options) option.
-This effectively helps reduce the number of slices and mitigates write amplification.
-For more information, see [troubleshooting write amplification](https://github.com/juicedata/docs/pull/administration/troubleshooting.md#write-amplification).

 * When the destination is a JuiceFS file system, ensure the destination has sufficient available [buffer](https://github.com/juicedata/docs/pull/662/cache.md#buffer-size) capacity.
 Each write file handler must have at least 4MB of reserved memory.
 This means the `--buffer-size` should be at least 4 times the `--threads` value.
 If higher write concurrency is needed, consider setting it to 8 or 12 times the value.
 Depending on the destination file system's deployment model, you will use different methods to configure buffer size:

   * When the destination starts with the `jfs://` protocol, the JuiceFS client is part of the `juicefs sync` command itself.
 In this case, `--buffer-size` needs to be appended to the `juicefs sync` command.